vmsmith/CookBook/eggs_omelette-country-pepin.md

 #### Preparation

-1. Break and beat eggs (with cheese if desired)
+1. Break and beat eggs (with cheese and choppe chives if desired)
 2. Peel and thinly slice potatoes, **THEN PARBOIL**
 3. Thinly slice onions
 4. Slice tomatoes